accelazh/accelazh.github.io/_posts/2017-10-17-Study-On-Erasure-Coding-Technology-Spectrum.md

 [Optimal Exact-Regenerating Codes for Distributed Storage at the MSR and MBR Points via a Product-Matrix Construction](https://people.eecs.berkeley.edu/~rashmikv/papers/product_matrix_codes.pdf) constructs MBR and MSR codes achieving the lower bounds of network traffic.
 MBR introduces more storage overhead, while MSR applies only to codes of ~2x storage overhea, and introduces more computational overhead.

 [Explicit Constructions of High-Rate MDS Array Codes With Optimal Repair Bandwidth](https://arxiv.org/pdf/1604.00454.pdf) uses array code to construct a simpler and less computational expensive regenerating code.
 But when the code is longer, i.e. have more fragments, the array length grows exponentially beyond practical.

+Update 20180305: [Clay Codes](https://www.usenix.org/conference/fast18/presentation/vajha) is a significant work that is 1) MSR regenerating code 2) Allows n<2k-2 or small d, i.e. low storage overhead 3) Able to repair multi-node failure with reduced traffic 4) Vector code with small sub-packetization level.
+These solved almost every problem of regenerating code, which previously hanging around for years.
+Clay Code proposed the first practical MSR code for production.

 ### Locally Redundant Codes (LRC)